Beatles Answers

 What's distinctive

-One of 101 UK songs led primarily by John.
+One of 101 songs led primarily by John.
 Recorded approximately 6 of 13 into the Sgt.
 Pepper's (1967) sessions.
-Carries the unique tag 'victorian-poster' — no other UK song shares it.
+Carries the unique tag 'victorian-poster' — no other song shares it.
+Take count: 11 (highest take number documented in Lewisohn (1988)).

 Opening line — "For the benefit of Mr. Kite…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)